Student-centric advice and objective recommendations

 Verification of the FAFSA is the process used by schools to confirm that the data reported is accurate.
 Verification singles out certain data elements and asks for confirmation using documentation or other materials.

-After completing the FAFSA, you may see on your Student Aid Report (SAR) that your application was selected for verification.
+After completing the FAFSA, your Student Aid Report (SAR) might inform you that your application requires verification.
 If selected for verification, there is no cause for alarm.
 Federal law requires that one-third of all FAFSA submissions be verified for accuracy.
 Colleges can choose if they want to verify more than what the federal government deems necessary.
 Some colleges verify 100% of their FAFSA applications.

 Your application may require verification if the school finds inconsistencies or potential errors in your FAFSA form.
 Whether you are being verified due to random selection or due to potential errors, you will provide any documents that the school asks for.